How probiotics can help you maintain your gorgeous smile

 Key takeaways

-• Just like your gut, your mouth teems with a diverse community of microorganisms known as the oral microbiome
+• Just like your gut, your mouth teems with a diverse community of microorganisms known as the oral microbiome.

 Your smile's secret weapon?
 Probiotics and oral health